Troubleshoot classic deployment issues with creating a new Windows virtual machine in Azure

 Azure has two different deployment models for creating and working with resources: Resource Manager and Classic.
 This article covers using the Classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model.
 For the Resource Manager version of this article, see here.

 Starting November 15, 2017, virtual machines will be available only in the Azure portal.

 If your Azure issue is not addressed in this article, visit the Azure forums on MSDN and Stack Overflow.
 You can post your issue in these forums, or post to @AzureSupport on Twitter.
 You also can submit an Azure support request.
 To submit a support request, on the Azure support page, select Get support.

-To start troubleshooting, collect the activity logs to identify the error associated with the issue.
-The following links contain detailed information on the process to follow.
+To start troubleshooting, collect the audit logs to identify the error associated with the issue.

 Issue: Custom image; provisioning errors